Psychiatric Nurse Practitioner Salary

 | DNP-PMHNP | $150,000 | ||

-| PMHNP This role | $138,000 | ||
+| Psychiatric Nurse Practitioner This role | $132,300 | ||

 | Nurse Practitioner | $132,300 |

-How to increase your PMHNP salary
+How to increase your Psychiatric Nurse Practitioner salary

 The biggest lever on PMHNP pay is not a raise from your employer.
 It is the model you work under.
 A salaried community-clinic PMHNP and a cash-pay practice owner hold the same license and can be $80,000 apart in take-home pay.
 Here is how PMHNPs move up the range, roughly in order of impact.